 (8) The Director may at any time rectify an error that was made in recording an agreement or assessment or registering an election.

-[Section 93L inserted by No. 42 of 2004 s.
+[Section 93L inserted: No. 42 of 2004 s.
 79.]

 93M.
 Termination day defined

 (1) If a claim for compensation by way of weekly payments has been made wholly or partially with respect to an injury, the termination day for an election to retain the right to seek damages in respect of that injury is the last day of the period of one year after the day on which the claim for compensation by way of weekly payments is made unless a later day is fixed by subsection (3) or under subsection (4).